 Email: [email protected]

-There a number of resources you can reference, as a starting point for learning more.
+There are several resources you can reference as a starting point for learning more:

-Lastly, if you know or confirm that there is no parking with the listing you are interested in, and want to inquire about if street permits are available, the fastest way to do so is to send an email to [email protected], with the address of the property.
-My personal experience is they are quite prompt in getting back to you (within a few hours) with a response confirming if permits are still available for the area or if there is a waiting list, and what the cost breakdown is.
+Lastly, if you confirm that there is NO parking with the home you are interested in and would like to inquire about the availability of street permits, the fastest way to do so is to email [email protected] with the address of the property.
+Our personal experience is they are prompt in getting back to inquiries (within a few hours) and will confirm if street permits are available for the immediate area, if there is a waiting list, and what the cost breakdown is.

-At Fox Marin, we’re always doing all we can to save you from a nasty surprise AFTER the transaction.
-If you are looking for a team of brokers who will do their diligence and watch out for your best interests in every way when buying or selling, including parking, contact us.
-We’re nice!
+At Fox Marin, we’re always doing all we can to save you from an unpleasant surprise AFTER the transaction.
+If you are looking for a team of brokers who will do their diligence and watch out for your best interests in every way possible – this includes buying, selling and all things parking.

 Contact Us (We’re Nice)!

 This article is written by Fox Marin Broker, Ian Busher.
 With an extensive background in carpentry and contracting, Ian is our resident “Renovations Expert”!
 He takes pride in his ability to assess the quality and condition of a house.
 This, in tandem with his talent for speaking to the feasibility and cost of potential renovations, and his eye for the aesthetic details of a property, makes him a powerful partner for anyone looking to buy a home in the Toronto real estate market.